The first ever website building tool I came across was called Moonfruit SiteMaker Live, way back in 2004.

 If you’re a more advanced user of Genesis and Genesis Child Themes, then you’re going to love using the Dynamaki Website Builder Theme.

-I’ve been using this tool for about a year now and I’ve been completely overwhelmed by how powerful it is.
+I’ve been using this tool for about a year now and I’ve been completely hooked, as well as overwhelmed by how powerful it is.

-Another remarkable plugin from Cobalt Apps is the EGenesis Extender plugin for Genesis powered WordPress websites.
+Another awesome plugin from Cobalt Apps is the Genesis Extender plugin for Genesis powered WordPress websites.

 This tool is very different from Dynamik Website Builder, for starters it’s a plugin and not a theme.

-With this plugin installed in your Genesis powered WordPress website, you can customize and tweak the design and style of your entire site very easily and quickly too.
+With this plugin installed into your Genesis powered WordPress website, you can customize and tweak the design and style of your entire site very easily and quickly too.

 There’s also a custom front-end CSS editor for real-time editing, one of my favorite features on Genesis Extender.
 Most if not all of the Genesis child themes are supported too.